 We believe that this is one of the finest examples of a Pétillant Naturel on the market!

-Remember that it is packaged in clear bottles and is sealed with a resealable Zork closure.
-Disgorged Spring 2019.
+It is packaged in clear bottles and, after being manually disgorged (the sediment being expelled from the bottle) is sealed with a resealable Zork closure.

-Les Capriades Vin de France Piege à Filles Blanc 2018
+Les Capriades Vin de France Blanc Pet Sec

-The Piège à Filles Blanc Pétillant Naturel is a blend of organic Chenin Blanc (80%) and Menu Pineau (20%) grapes.
 The wine is made without any dosage (the addition of sugar) and also without the addition of any sulphur.
-It is possible to detect a tiny bit of residual sugar but it is at a level that makes the drink even more alluring.
+It is possible to detect some residual sugar but it is at a level that makes the drink even more alluring.